-The correct dosage of Lariam tablets is dependent on body weight.
-Adults, who weigh more than 45kg, should take one whole tablet once a week.
+Your dosage of Larium tablets depends on your body weight.
+Adults weighing over 45kg, should take one whole tablet once a week.

 - You should take one tablet every week on the same day each week.